campattison/sourceanalysis/README.md

 <a id="pipeline"></a>
 ## ⚙️ Three-Stage Pipeline

-This system employs a sophisticated three-stage pipeline that progressively refines the analysis:
+This system employs a three-stage pipeline that progressively refines the analysis:

 <div align="center">
   <table>